boxyhq/jackson/CONTRIBUTING.md

 ### Testing

-Thoroughly test your changes to avoid regressions.
+Thoroughly test your changes to avoid regressions and errors.

 ### Good First Issues

-Start your contribution journey with our list of "good first issue" tasks, ideal for newcomers.
+Start your contribution journey with our list of "good first issue" tasks, ideal for newcomers and first timers.

 ## Development